jawadhoot/resume/docs/index.md

 - Migration of application from on-premise to cloud.
 - Deployment of Dev environment for Application in development.
-- Sizing of infrastructure requirement for all application.
 - Governing of policies regarding application security, application upgrades.
+- System Designing for Bussiness and Applciation needs.
 - Assisting solution Owner, solution Architect, project managers in decision-making.

 ### CI/CD Pipeline

-*GitHub enterprise, drone.io, waffle.io, AWS*
+*GitHub enterprise, drone.io, Agile, AWS*

-*Team Size: 4 | Role: - Engineer | Duration: Sep 2018 - Feb 2019, 6 months*
+*Team Size: 4 | Role: - Full Stack Engineer | Duration: Sep 2018 - Feb 2019, 6 months*

 Project to showcase End to End - Pipeline, from user story to prod deployment.
 Extensive documentation of each stage of this, from user story creation, branch strategies, deployments, and testing.